MultihogAurelius/SillyTavern-FatbodyDnDFramework/README.md

 ## Installation

-⚠️ The packaged releases will likely not be up to date.
-I recommend cloning the repo or taking the steps below. ⚠️
+**The packaged releases will likely not be up to date.
+I recommend cloning the repo or taking the steps below.**

 1. Go to SillyTavern extension menu.
 2. Click on "Install extension" at the top.